Bhalani-Mauli/react-weather-forecast/README.md

 - Create `.env` file on root
 - add openweathermap API key inside `.env` -> `REACT_APP_API_KEY=YOUR_API_KEY`
+- Please use `nvm use` to pick the project node version.
 - For building the app run -> `yarn build`
 - For running development build run `yarn start`
 - For testing you can run -> `yarn test`